albertlauncher/python/Spell/README.md

 ```bash
 sudo apt install xclip aspell aspell-en aspell-pl aspell-de
 ```
 All installed aspell language will be automatically used by this plugin.
-Some languages are be installed in your system by default.
+Some languages aree installed in your system by default.
 If you need more just install them with:
 ```
 audo apt install aspell-XX
 ```